Shuper123/WGU-MSDA/D600 - Linear Regression in Python/README.md

 * [View the Python Script for this Analysis](./housing_price_regression.py)

 ---
 *This project focuses on predicting housing prices.
-For a classification model that predicts whether a home is a "luxury" property using this same dataset, please see my **Luxury Home Classification** project.*
+For a classification model that predicts whether a home is a "luxury" property using this same dataset, please see my **D600 Logistic Regression** project.*